Classification of Financial Data Using Quantum Support Vector Machine

 \section{Results and Discussion}

 This study focuses on a binary classification problem using the Dhaka Stock Exchange Broad Index dataset.
 We conduct experiments on both classical and quantum methods simultaneously across various data sizes.
 This work provides a robust comparison of several quantum kernels for this dataset type.
 Balanced Accuracy and F1 Score are used to measure the kernels' performance for this research.
 Both of these metrics are commonly used in machine learning experiments, and since we randomly selected subsets of data to train and test the kernels, these metrics provide a reliable way to measure performance.
-The results of this study show that in most configurations, quantum kernels outperform classical SVMs in predicting daily changes in the Dhaka Stock Exchange Broad Index.
+The results of this study show that in most configurations, quantum kernels outperform the classical RBF-kernel SVM baseline (see Methods) in predicting daily changes in the Dhaka Stock Exchange Broad Index.

 From figure \ref{fig:multiplefeaturemapsba}, we observe that the quantum kernel built using the Pauli Y YY feature map is the most suitable for this dataset.
-We notice that the kernels generated using the kernels built using the Pauli Y YY feature map consistently outperformed all other quantum kernels and classical Support Vector Machine (SVM) models for every point in the feature-dataset configuration space.
+We notice that the kernels built using the Pauli Y YY feature map consistently outperformed all other quantum kernels and the classical Support Vector Machine (SVM) baseline for every point in the feature-dataset configuration space.
 The experiments run on 200 to 400 data points and use 5 to 7 features.

 For further investigation, we run the same experiments on datasets where the performance of classical SVMs was closest to their maximum and minimum performance, respectively.
 Our findings show that the kernel built using the Pauli Y YY feature map outperforms classical SVMs.